kirandash/react/recipes/README.md

 1. React-router helper component
 2. Renders the first child <Route> that matches the location.
 Thus order is important.
 3. If no matches are found then the last Route component will be displayed.

+### 04.03 Handle redirects
+React-router-dom helps us handle redirects in a declarative way.
+Using "Redirect"
+Redirect:
+1. React-router helper
+2. If the from value match the current location, the router will handle the redirection to the to value.